Carissa macrocarpa: Distribution

 Carissa macrocarpa grows mainly in coastal areas of South Africa.
 It can be found on sand dunes and on the edges of coastal forests in the Eastern Cape and northwards to Natal and Mozambique.
 The species also occurs in Zambia and Zimbabwe and further north in the Democratic Republic of the Congo and Kenya.
-Today the plant is also growing commonly in southern Florida and is cultivated in southern California and used widely as an ornamental in Central America and the Caribbean.
+Today the plant is also growing commonly in southern Florida and is cultivated in southern California and used widely as an ornamental in Hawaii, Central America and the Caribbean.

 Horticultural aspects

 Propagation

 Carissa macrocarpa is quite easy to grow.
 Its seeds germinate two to four weeks after sowing.
 The development of the seedlings is very slow at first.
-Plants cultivated from seeds are bearing fruits within the first two years.
+Plants cultivated from seeds bear fruits within the first two years.
 A vegetative propagation is possible and preferred.
 The most efficient method consists of notching young branchlets by cutting them halfway through.
 Then they are bent downwards and allowed to hang limply.
 After the young branchlets have built a callus, in approximately two months, the cutting has to be removed from the parent and planted in sand under moderate shade.
 Roots form within one month.
-Carissa macrocarpa will produce fruits within the first two years applying this reproduction method.
+Carissa macrocarpa will produce fruit within two years of applying this reproduction method.